 Even if you are just a writer take some cash and make a short of your project.
 Get someone to direct and produce it.

-You might be thinking im not willing to do that.
 Well, other creators are, and for this highly competitive market, you have to be willing to take one more step than the other guy.
 Persistence is key.
-Stranger things film was first rejected twenty times by several tv networks across the United States r
+Stranger Things film was first rejected twenty times by several tv networks across the United States.
+R

 What did you learn from this post that you will try?